Politics of Qatar: Legal system

-Stoning is a legal punishment in Qatar.
+No stonings have ever been carried out in Qatar and it has been repealed as a legal sentence.
 Apostasy is a crime punishable by the death penalty in Qatar.
 Blasphemy is punishable by up to seven years in prison and proselytizing can be punished by up to 10 years in prison.
 Homosexuality is a crime punishable by the death penalty for Muslims.